IAmBullsaw/cccp/README.md

           513.0023 seconds <-
 ```

-And the results are saved in `./result.json`
+And the results are saved in `cccp/src/result.json`

+## Running the generate.py script

+This script reads from `result.js` to create the `CccpChart.py` which is the chart used by pychart.js
+Typically you'd like to run this after updating result.js with the cccp.py

+## Running the flask server

+To look at the gathered data a little easier, run the flask server via `flask run` from `cccp/src/` and go to `localhost:5000`.

 ## Example praw.ini